-Choosing to become Agile requires a change of behaviors and habits, and the people involved with the organization, such as the team members, managers and stakeholders, will need time to process and learn all of these.
+Choosing to become Agile requires a change of behaviours and habits, and the people involved with the organisation, such as the team members, managers and stakeholders, will need time to process and learn all of these.

-So, when the organization begins the process of learning Agile, understand that your teams might slow down.
-"So, make sure to account for the fact that your productivity is going to dip where you're going to learn, and it's going to cause some chaos and you should manage that chaos well, especially in a large organization," James Shore explains.
+So, when the organisation begins the process of learning Agile, understand that your teams might slow down.
+"So, make sure to account for the fact that your productivity is going to dip where you're going to learn, and it's going to cause some chaos and you should manage that chaos well, especially in a large organisation," James Shore explains.

-The main resources of an Agile organization are the teams.
+The main resources of an Agile organisation are the teams.
 In The Art of Agile Development, James Shore provides the following qualities that make up an Agile team: